danielrayali/sargs/README.md

 SARGS_GET_STRING(flag)
 SARGS_GET_FLOAT(flag)
 ```
+### Exceptions

+By default, errors encountered during initialization will print usage and exit with a return code of zero.
+When calling one of the value conversion functions, it will throw if a flag's value was not specified or if the flag wasn't specified at all.
+Because parsing happens at initialization, this means the flag must be optional and require a value to get to a value conversion call.

-### Non-Zero Non-Flags Can Be Required
+### Non-Flags

 Use ```SARGS_REQUIRE_NONFLAGS()``` to ensure the user is required to set a specific number of non-flags.
-These can be iterated over the vector of strings returned by ```SARGS_GET_NONFLAGS()```.
+These can be iterated over the vector of strings returned by ```SARGS_GET_NONFLAGS()``` or accessed by the index it was specified with ```SARGS_GET_NONFLAG(index)```.

-### Argument Specification Not Required

-If you want to get started fast and don't care about Usage, you can just initialize sargs and start accessing flags as needed, where they are needed.
-Optional arguments exist only to provide context to the Usage information.

-### Header Only

-Just include sargs.h and you're good to go.

-### Avilable Everywhere
+### Aliases

-Once sargs has been initialized, the variables can be accessed through the static global singleton using the provided macros.
+When specifing flags, Sargs allows the user to specify an alias as well.
+All values with flags and aliases can be accessed using either string with the documented getters.

 ## Bugs/Comments

 Please open github issues for this software or create a pull request if there is something that needs changing.
+All are welcome!

 ## License